Plaetorius/prediction-live-platform/README.md

 # Prediction.Live

-Deployment for the Base hackathon
+Deployment for the Base hackathon, final